ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/Quantum_Network_Security.md

 - **Telecommunication backbones**, with large-scale, geographically distributed communication, can deploy **PQC-based schemes (e.g., lattice-based KEMs)** to secure public interfaces without major changes to routing infrastructure.
 - **IoT and edge networks**, whose resource constraints limit the feasibility of QKD deployment, can use lightweight **Quantum Random Number Generators (QRNG)-based truly random key generation** [8] to enhance classical cryptographic mechanisms without expensive hardware overhauls.

-This tiered approach enables appropriateness — where each network type receives the highest security guarantees that align with its operational scale, latency, and threat profile.
+This tiered approach enables appropriateness—where each network type receives the highest security guarantees that align with its operational scale, latency, and threat profile.

 ---